On the Power of Finite Ambiguity in B\"uchi Complementation: Slice-Based Complementation

 Assume that $w$ is not accepted by $\aut$.
 We will have an integer $\stableLevel$ such that $\sdagAW{\aut}{w}$ will have only $\top$-labels by the labelling function $\slcLabellingFunction$.
 Since we will guess each possible $\stableLevel$, we are guaranteed to obtain the labelling function $\slcLabellingFunction$ and the set of \labDie-labelled vertices will disappear infinitely often, i.e, the breakpoint becomes empty for infinitely many times.
 Thus $w$ will be accepted by $\aut^{c}$.

-The guess of the level $\stableLevel$ is done by a nondeterministic transition from a state of $\aut^{c}$ without the decorations of $\in \setnocond{\labDie, \labInf, \labNew}$ to a state with such a decoration.
-A state of $\aut^{c}$ without a decoration can be encoded as a ordered sequence of states $S_{1}, \cdots, S_{h_{\ell}}$ since the level numbers can be omitted.
-Obviously, the number $h$ of sets in a slice is at most the number $n$ of states in $\aut$.
+The guess of the level $\stableLevel$ is done by a nondeterministic transition from a state of $\aut^{c}$ without the decorations in $\setnocond{\labDie, \labInf, \labNew}$ to a state with such a decoration.
+A state of $\aut^{c}$ without a decoration can be encoded as a ordered sequence of states $S_{1}, \cdots, S_{k}$ since the level numbers can be omitted.
+Obviously, the number $k$ of sets in a slice is at most the number $n$ of states in $\aut$.
 According to~\cite{DBLP:journals/corr/FogartyKWV13}, the number of all possible states is approximately $(0.53n)^{n}$.
 A state with the decoration will induce a blow-up of $4^{n}$ since a state may be labelled with \labDie, \labInf, \labNew, or none of them, thus leading to $4^{n} \times (0.53n)^{n} \in \bigO((3n)^{n})$.
-Now we recall the correctness and the complexity results of the above slice-based construction: \begin{lemma}[The Language and Size of $\aut^{c}$ for NBWs~\cite{DBLP:conf/birthday/VardiW08}] Given an NBW $\aut$ with $n$ states, let $\aut^{c}$ be the NBW constructed by \slc.
-Then $\lang{\aut^{c}} = \infwords \setminus \lang{\aut}$ and $\aut^{c}$ has $\bigO((3n)^{n})$ states. \end{lemma}
+Now we recall the correctness and the complexity results of the above slice-based construction: \begin{proposition}[The Language and Size of $\aut^{c}$ for NBAs~\cite{DBLP:conf/birthday/VardiW08}] Given an NBA~$\aut$ with $n$ states, let $\aut^{c}$ be the NBA constructed by \slc.
+Then $\lang{\aut^{c}} = \infwords \setminus \lang{\aut}$ and $\aut^{c}$ has $\bigO((3n)^{n})$ states. \end{proposition}

+As a final note about the construction of codeterministic DAGs $\sdagAW{\aut}{w}$ over words given above, one can translate any given NBA with $n$ states to an FANBA with at most $3^{n}$ states and $n$ accepting runs per word~\cite{LodingP18}, where every run of the constructed FANBA over $w$ corresponds to a branch in the constructed $\sdagAW{\aut}{w}$.
+This means that codeterministic DAGs are useful not only for complementing automata, but also in the translation of NBAs to more restrictive, yet equivalent, subclasses.